zkopru-network/zkopru/CONTRIBUTING.md

   cd packages/circuits
   yarn test
   ```
-5. After the testing, build a docker image to use the compiled circuit and keys
+4. After the testing, build a docker image to use the compiled circuit and keys
   ```
   # root directory of the project
-  make circuit-container
+  yarn build:images
+  # Or you can build only the zkoprunet/circuits image with this command
+  docker-compose -f dockerfiles/docker-compose.yml build circuits
   ```
   This command will compile and setup circuits in the `impls` directory.

-6. Tag the docker image and push to the docker hub.
-7. (Optional) Specify the docker image tag in the test cases.
+5. (maintainer only) Update dockerifles/docker-compose.yml to modify tag and run following:
+    ```
+    yarn build:images
+    docker-compose -f dockerfiles/docker-compose.yml push
+    ```

 ### Explore database